-Since she moved to start university, Lightning had access to classes in Indigenous studies, youth and cultural programs at the Native centre, and opportunities to attend events featuring Indigenous speakers.
+Since she moved to start university, Sarah had access to classes in Indigenous studies, youth and cultural programs at the Native centre, and opportunities to attend events featuring Indigenous speakers.

-At the same time, Lightning began to grasp the extent of the damage done to Indigenous peoples, which gave her “new feelings of rage and hopelessness.”
+At the same time, Sarah began to grasp the extent of the damage done to Indigenous peoples, which gave her “new feelings of rage and hopelessness.”

-“I started to feel a hopelessness when I looked at all the cars in the streets and a rage at the buildings and at the concrete that shouldn’t have been built there,” Lightning said.
-After an overdose scare, Lightning decided to channel her despair into activism.
+“I started to feel a hopelessness when I looked at all the cars in the streets and a rage at the buildings and at the concrete that shouldn’t have been built there,” Sarah said.
+After an overdose scare, Sarah decided to channel her despair into activism.

-“I don’t feel it’s appropriate to celebrate,” Lightning said.
+“I don’t feel it’s appropriate to celebrate,” Sarah said.